ouermijudicael/UVisBox/README.md

 # UVisBox
-UVisBox

 ## Project Overview

-This project, `uvisbox`, is a Python toolbox for visualizing scientific uncertainty data.
+This project is a Python toolbox for visualizing scientific uncertainty data.
 It aims to provide a collection of methods for representing and exploring uncertainty in various scientific datasets.

 Currently implemented methods include:

-*   **Uncertainty Tube:** For visualizing uncertainty in trajectory data.
+*   **Uncertainty Tube:** For visualizing uncertainty in trajectory data. [arxiv](https://www.arxiv.org/abs/2508.13505)
-*   **Contour Boxplot:** For summarizing isocontours.
+*   **Contour Boxplot:** For summarizing isocontours. [doi](https://doi.org/10.1109/TVCG.2013.143)
+*   **VSUP:** A colormap designed for uncertain data. [link](https://medium.com/@uwdata/value-suppressing-uncertainty-palettes-426130122ce9)

 Work in progress:

-*   **Squid Glyph:** A new glyph for visualizing vector field uncertainty.
+*   **Squid Glyph:** A new glyph for visualizing vector field uncertainty. [doi](https://doi.ieeecomputersociety.org/10.1109/UncertaintyVisualization63963.2024.00014)

 Future plans include the implementation of: